OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 This is the Dragen WGTS DNA Pipeline Management service, responsible for managing the Dragen WGTS DNA pipeline.

-The pipeline itself runs on ICAv2 through CWL :construction:
+The pipeline itself runs on ICAv2 through CWL

 ### Events Overview

+**Draft Population**
+We listen to DRAFT WRSC events where the workflow name is equal to `dragen-wgts-dna`.
+We then try to populate the inputs for the workflow run, and generate a complete DRAFT event.

+**Draft Validation**
+We listen to DRAFT WRSC events where the workflow name is equal to `dragen-wgts-dna`.
+We then validate the DRAFT event against the schema, and if valid, we generate a READY event.

+**Ready Event**
-We listen to READY WRSC events where the workflow name is equal to `dragen-wgts-dna-pipeline`.
+We listen to READY WRSC events where the workflow name is equal to `dragen-wgts-dna`.
 We parse this to the ICAv2 WES Service to generate a ICAv2 WES workflow request.

+**ICAv2 WES Analysis State Change**
 We then parse ICAv2 Analysis State Change events to update the state of the workflow in our service.

 ![events-overview](docs/drawio-exports/dragen-wgts-dna.drawio.svg)